djm/python-scrapyd-api/docs/source/index.rst

 Scrapyd_'s API_; it allows a Python application to talk to, and therefore control, the Scrapy Daemon.

-It is built on top of the Requests_ library.
+It is built on top of the Requests_ library and supports Python 2.6, 2.7, 3.3 & 3.4.

 .. _Scrapyd: https://github.com/scrapy/scrapyd
 .. _API: http://scrapyd.readthedocs.org/en/latest/api.html